RetamalVictor/blog/learning journey/Sys-Eng_part_2.md

 By the end of this part you’ll have the full bill-of-materials, a layered codebase skeleton, and concrete verification hooks—all ready for the soldering iron.
 If Part 1 was the blueprint, Part 2 is the build manual.
 Let’s zoom in.

-DISCLAIMER: I haven't done extensive testing for the hardware pieces includes in the project.
-Since this is an exercise, I "trusted" gpt o3 with the estimates for the latencies and such.
-Were I plannig to carry on with this project.
-A whole verification and validation process would need to be done for those parts.
+DISCLAIMER: I haven't done extensive testing for the hardware pieces included in the project.
+Since this is an exercise, I "trusted" GPT o3 with the estimates for the latencies and such.
+If I were planning to carry on with this project, a whole verification and validation process would need to be done for those parts.

 ---